Luca06Luwa/Luca06Luwa/README.md

-### Hi there 👋
+Hi there 👋 I'm Luca06Luwa.
-My name is Luca.
 I have been a working on code for a few years now and I'm still bad.
 (Most of the time.)
+I also have my very own website [Insert URL Here] and a discord server [Insert Invite Code Here].
+---
-- 🖊 Stuff I’m currently working on:
+### :computer: Stuff I’m currently working on:

 Discord Bot (Node.js)